taskiq-python/taskiq/docs/guide/dynamic-brokers.md

 order: 9
 ---

+This article is for people who want to:

+* Create brokers dynamically.
-This article is for all the people who want to dynamically create brokers, register tasks, and run them inside their code.
-Or maybe implement more complex logic.
+* Register tasks, and run them inside their code.
+* Implement more complex logic.

-The Taskiq allows you to create broker instances in all parts of your application.
-You can register tasks dynamically and run them.
-But when tasks are created dynamically, the `taskiq worker` command won't be able to find them.
+Taskiq allows you to set up broker instances throughout your application and register tasks for dynamic execution.
+However, tasks created this way won't be found by the `taskiq worker` command.

-To define tasks and assign them to broker, use `register_task` method.
+To define tasks and assign them to a broker, use `register_task` method.

 @[code python](../examples/dynamics/broker.py)

-The problem with this code is that if we run the `taskiq worker` command, it won't be able to execute our tasks.
-Because lambdas are created within the `main` function and they are not visible outside of it.
+In this example, the task is defined using a lambda within the `main` function.
+As the lambda is not visible outside of the `main` function scope, the task is not executable by `taskiq worker` command.

-To surpass this issue, we need to create a dynamic worker task within the current loop.
+To overcome this issue, you can:

+* Create a dynamic worker task within the current event loop.
-Or, we can create a code that can listen to our brokers and have all information about dynamic functions.

-Here I won't be showing how to create your own CLI command, but I'll show you how to create a dynamic worker within the current loop.
+* Implement your own broker listener with the information about all of your tasks.

+Here's an example of a dynamic worker task creation:

 @[code python](../examples/dynamics/receiver.py)

-Here we define a dynamic lambda task with some name, assign it to broker, as we did before.
-The only difference is that we start our receiver coroutine, that will listen to the new messages and execute them.
-Receiver task will be executed in the current loop, and when main function exits, the receriver task is canceled.
-But for illustration purpose, I canceled it manually.
+In this example, a named dynamic lambda task is created and registered in a broker, similar to the previous example.
+The difference is the creation of a new receiver coroutine for the worker task.
+It will listen to the new messages and execute them.
+The worker task will be executed in the current event loop.
+After exiting the scope, the worker task will get cancelled.
+For illustration purposes it is cancelled explicitly.

-Sometimes you need to run not only receiver, but a scheduler as well.
-You can do it, by using another function that also can work within the current loop.
+It's possible to run a scheduler in the current event loop as well:

 @[code python](../examples/dynamics/scheduler.py)